How Your Posture Can Help (Or Hurt) Your Pelvic Floor Health

 You’re probably sitting somewhere (in front of a computer or your phone?) and there's a good chance you are slouching or hunched over.

-Except NOW there’s a much higher chance that you’re sitting up straight or course-correcting because I called you out 😂.
+Except NOW there’s a much higher chance that you’re sitting up straight or course-correcting because you got called out 😂.

 Well, we’re going to be doing some more of that today, because we’re going to be talking about ✨posture✨.
-We’ve addressed the connection to pelvic floor muscle activity a bit in past articles (link to urinary incontinence article) but today we’ll be expanding on how your posture affects your pelvic floor (there's more to pelvic floor health than just Kegels...).
+We’ve addressed the connection to pelvic floor muscle activity a bit in past articles but today we’ll be expanding on how your posture affects your pelvic floor (there's more to pelvic floor health than just Kegels...).

 You sit (and stand) for a big fraction of each day, and think nothing of it, but HOW you do it can have a surprisingly large impact on a number of aspects of your body.
 And especially lately, there’s a good chance you’ve been hearing the term “ergonomics” a bit more than usual, too.